Infinite-Chess/infinitechess.org/setup.md

 Now, stop the server by clicking in the VSCode terminal window to re-focus it, and hit Ctrl > C.
 If done correctly, you should be met with the following.
 This means the server has stopped.

 <img width="250" alt="7" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/a880cfc0-5e92-4568-aa19-abe857448d40">

+The server should have automatically created the files and directories .env, cert, database, logs, and node_modules!

 ### Creating a self-signed certification ###

 Now we need to create a certification so we can connect to the web server with a valid protocol.

-The server should have created an empty `cert` folder in the project root directory.
+Check to make sure the server has created an empty `cert` folder in the project root directory.
 Stop the server from running by clicking on the project terminal to focus it, and hit Ctrl > C. Then, enter the command to move into the new `cert` folder:
 ```
 cd cert
 ```